numbbo/coco/docs/coco-doc/source/index.rst

   % \tableofcontents is automatic with sphinx and moved behind abstract by swap...py
   \begin{abstract}

-..
-WHEN CHANGING THIS CHANGE ALSO the abstract in conf.py ACCORDINGLY (though it seems the latter is not used)

 COCO_ is a platform for Comparing Continuous Optimizers in a black-box setting.